 It’s International Women’s Day today.
-In honour of it, we’re revisiting the UK’s Advertising Standards Authorities (ASA) ban on harmful stereotypes in advertising from last December.
+In honor of it, we’re revisiting the UK’s Advertising Standards Authorities (ASA) ban on harmful stereotypes in advertising from last December.
 What does it mean for marketers and market research professionals?

 The ban doesn’t persecute marketers

 Some concerns have been raised about what this ban means for advertising, and whether creativity is going to be stifled because of it.
 Should we resort to a ban or is it a slippery slope towards repression?

 The ASA and Committees of Advertising Practice have clearly stated that the ban is not intended to eradicate the reality of gender from advertising.
 They confirm that they’re not going to be persecuting an ad displaying a jogger, or a woman eating a salad.
 Ads showing “products developed for one gender” or “glamorous, attractive, successful, aspirational or healthy people or lifestyles” aren’t illegal.